 Scholarly Commons Citation

 Nourse, Victoria, "A Tale of Two Lochners: The Untold History of Substantive Due Process and the Idea of Fundamental Rights" (2009).
 Georgetown Law Faculty Publications and Other Works.
-Paper 999.
+999.